rangercyh/jps/README.md

 to do:

 1. prune mid jump point
-2. mark_connected first to avoid can't be touched point like astar.lua
+2. mark_connected first to avoid unreachable point like astar.lua